 A: A "set" is general term that is used in place of antique radio, antique tv or chassis.

-Q: What is a Restoration?:
+What is a Restoration?:

-A: I define an electronic restoration as the replacement of all paper + filter capacitors in an antique radio or tv.
+the replacement of all paper + electrolytic capacitors in an antique radio or

 My specialty is electronic restorations.
 If I need mechanical work done, I have some who does that work for me.
 So when I refer to a restoration below I am referring to the electronics.

-Q: Is a repair always necessary after a restoration?
+a repair always necessary after a restoration?

-A: No. Most of the time after the restoration, an antique radio or tv will work fine.
-If there is a repair, in most cases, the line cord or light bulb needs replacement.
-Very seldom do I get a radio that needs extra bench time.
+do I get a radio that needs extra bench time.
 TVs do need a repair more often after a restoration, especially ones from the late 40s and early 50s.
 In the late 50s, PC (printed circuit) boards started to be used.
 They weren't very high quality back then, and are sometimes in need of a repair as well.

 Q: My radio has a lot of wires where most of the insulation has dried up and has fallen off.
 Do you charge extra for replacing these wires?